What is a Traffic Diversion Program?

 1. Allegany County

-This program requires approval of the defensive driving course you intend to take among other requirements.
+- This program requires approval of the defensive driving course you intend to take among other requirements.
 Learn more.
-All traffic courts in Allegany County.
+Traffic courts in Allegany County.

 2. Broome County